lucadevitis/scaleitlimited.github.io/coaching.md

   provides no input, but rather helps the coachees to find their own way, at their own pace.

+Adult to Adult conversations
+: Our coaching is a strictly non-directive relationship.
+We believe that coachees can reach their objectives on their own, and enjoy the empowering feeling that comes with the fact that they don't have to share the credits with enybody other then temselves.
+We pledge to keep a positive attitude, encourage the development of new perspectives and maintain a strictly non-judgemental line of questioning.

 Coaching conversation are structured
 : Our coaching sessions follow a specific structure that is designed to allow the coachee to clearly identify and overcome all the biases that hinder their